 Application of CPDI Regulations.
 Neither the Code nor applicable Treasury Regulations address how to accrue income, including OID, taking into account the effect of any principal write-downs or reductions in interest entitlement, for debt obligations with the characteristics of the Class M Debt Notes.
 The CPDI Regulations generally apply to debt instruments in which the amount of a payment under the instrument is subject to one or more contingencies that are neither remote nor incidental at the time the debt instruments are issued.
-As of the date of this Preliminary Prospectus, Fannie Mae believes that the likelihood of a reduction in the principal balance of the Class M Debt Notes due to a Credit Event or Modification Event or a reduction in the interest entitlement of the Class M Debt Notes due to a Modification Event is remote.
-Accordingly, Fannie Mae also believes that the possibility of receipt of any Projected Recovery Amount by the Class M Debt Notes is remote because such amounts apply only to Notes with principal write-downs.
+As of the date of this Prospectus, Fannie Mae believes that the likelihood of a reduction in the principal balance of the Class M Debt Notes due to a Credit Event or Modification Event or a reduction in the interest entitlement of the Class M Debt Notes due to a Modification Event is remote.
+Accordingly, Fannie Mae also believes that the possibility of receipt of any Projected Recovery Amount by the Class M Debt Notes is remote because such amounts apply only to Notes that have been written down.
 Thus, Fannie Mae intends to take the position that the Class M Debt Notes are not subject to the CPDI Regulations.
+Fannie Mae's position that the Class M Debt Notes are not subject to the CPDI Regulations.
 Fannie Mae's position that the Class M Debt Notes are not subject to the CPDI Regulations.